Free Things to Do in Kowloon

 Must-see spots that don't cost a penny.

-Tsim Sha Tsui Promenade & Avenue of Stars Free
+Avenue of Stars Reopened Free

-Kowloon Park Free
+Kowloon Walled City Park Free

 Chi Lin Nunnery & Nan Lian Garden Free